SAP-archive/karydia/install/README.md

 helm init --service-account tiller
 ```

-## Delpoy karydia
+## Delpoy Karydia
-Next, to deploy karydia simply run:
+Next, to deploy Karydia simply run:
 ```
-helm install ./install/charts --name karydia --namespace karydia
+helm install ./install/charts --name karydia --namespace Karydia
 ```

-## Make sure that karydia is runnning
+## Make sure that Karydia is runnning
-Afterwards, you can check if karydia is running by taking a look at the logs:
+Afterwards, you can check if Karydia is running by taking a look at the logs:
 ```
 kubectl logs -n karydia $(kubectl get pods -n karydia -l app=karydia -o jsonpath='{.items[0].metadata.name}') -f -c karydia
 ```

-karydia is up and running, if the following information is logged:
+Karydia is up and running, if the following information is logged:
 ```
 {"component":"server","level":"info","msg":"[INFO] Listening on 0.0.0.0:33333","time":"2019-08-22T10:47:50Z"}
 [...]